gyam020816/adr/README.md

 # devoops
 dev'oops 🤷

-The following are written notes to myself on how I configured a GitHub Organization, written in pseudocode.
+The following are written notes to myself on how I configured a Jenkins GitHub Organization scan, written in pseudocode.

 ## In GitHub
 ```kotlin